stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 of penguin-droppings there, prevented all confusion as to the right course amidst this plethora of equally great cave-mouths.
 Nevertheless we resolved to resume our paper trail-blazing if any further complexity should develop; for dust tracks, of course, could no longer be expected.
-Upon resuming our direct progress we cast a beam of torchlight over the tunnel walls&mdash;and stopped short in amazement at the supremely radical change which had come over the carvings in this part of the passage.
-We realised, of course, the great decadence of the Old Ones&rsquo;
-sculpture at the time of the tunnelling; and had indeed noticed the inferior workmanship of the arabesques in the stretches behind us.
-But now, in this deeper section beyond the cavern, there was a sudden difference wholly transcending explanation&mdash;a difference in basic nature as well as in mere quality, and involving so profound and calamitous a degradation of skill that nothing in the hitherto observed rate of decline could have led one to expect it.
+Upon resuming our direct progress we cast a beam of torchlight over the tunnel walls--and stopped short in amazement at the supremely radical change which had come over the carvings in this part of the passage.
+We realised, of course, the great decadence of the Old Ones' sculpture at the time of the tunnelling; and had indeed noticed the inferior workmanship of the arabesques in the stretches behind us.
+But now, in this deeper section beyond the cavern, there was a sudden difference wholly transcending explanation--a difference in basic nature as well as in mere quality, and involving so profound and calamitous a degradation of skill that nothing in the hitherto observed rate of decline could have led one to expect it.

   This new and degenerate work was coarse, bold, and wholly lacking in delicacy of detail.
 It was counter-sunk with exaggerated depth in bands following the same general line as the sparse cartouches of the earlier sections, but the height of the reliefs did not reach the level of the general surface.
-Danforth had the idea that it was a second carving&mdash;a sort of palimpsest formed after the obliteration of a previous design.
+Danforth had the idea that it was a second carving--a sort of palimpsest formed after the obliteration of a previous design.
 In nature it was wholly decorative and conventional; and consisted of crude spirals and angles roughly following the quintile mathematical tradition of the Old Ones, yet seeming more like a parody than a perpetuation of that tradition.
-We could not get it out of our minds that some subtly but profoundly alien element had been added to the aesthetic feeling behind the technique&mdash;an alien element, Danforth guessed, that was responsible for the manifestly laborious substitution.
-It was like, yet disturbingly unlike, what we had come to recognise as the Old Ones&rsquo; art; and I was persistently reminded of such hybrid things as the ungainly Palmyrene sculptures fashioned in the Roman manner.
+We could not get it out of our minds that some subtly but profoundly alien element had been added to the aesthetic feeling behind the technique--an alien element, Danforth guessed, that was responsible for the manifestly laborious substitution.
+It was like, yet disturbingly unlike, what we had come to recognise as the Old Ones' art; and I was persistently reminded of such hybrid things as the ungainly Palmyrene sculptures fashioned in the Roman manner.
 That others had recently noticed this belt of carving was hinted by the presence of a used torch battery on the floor in front of one of the most characteristic designs.